w3f/polkadot-wiki/docs/maintain-guides-how-to-use-polkadot-secure-validator.md

 sidebar_label: How to use Polkadot Secure Validator Setup
 ---

-This guide will walk you through how to use [polkadot seucre validator](https://github.com/w3f/polkadot-secure-validator) to deploy your validator in a secure way of running a Kusama's validator.
+This guide will walk you through how to use [polkadot secure validator](https://github.com/w3f/polkadot-secure-validator) to deploy your validator in a secure way and run a Kusama validator.
 It uses Terraform for defining and managing your infrastructure, while Ansible is a automation tool that is used for setting up the VPN, Firewall, Validator, etc..
 It supports multiple cloud providers such as AWS, Microsoft Azure, Google GCP and Packet.
 You can create an [issue](https://github.com/w3f/polkadot-secure-validator/issues) if you do not find a cloud provider that you want to use.
 We will use GCP to show as an example.

 ## Prerequisites